The 20 Largest Cities in the World

 Our burgeoning population presents many challenges, according to the United Nations, especially as countries look to hit sustainability goals by 2030.
 Basically, the more humans there are on Earth, the more resources such as food, water, and the land we need, the more resources we take away from other species, and the more waste we generate.

-19. Rio de Janeiro, Brazil
+20. Rio de Janeiro, Brazil

-Current population: 13,374,275 million people
+Current population: 13,458,075 people

-18. Tianjin, China
+19. Tianjin, China

-Current population: 13,396,402 million people
+Current population: 13,589,078 people

 The population of this 12,000-square-kilometer port city in Northeastern China expanded by a whopping 188 percent between the years of 1953 and 1982.
-Luckily, growth has slowed considerably since then—it expanded a mere 1.3 percent between 2018 and 2019—but it’s showing no signs of leveling off or even decreasing.
+Luckily, growth has slowed considerably since then—it expanded a mere 1.4 percent between 2019 and 2020—but it’s showing no signs of leveling off or even decreasing.
 Manufacturing is the largest industry in the city and accounts for its speedy and consistent growth.
-It’s strange to think that there are major cities in the world with millions of residents, like Tianjin, but there are also tiny countries you never knew existed.
+Oddly enough, China is also home to one of the cities you learned about in school that no longer exist.

-17. Manila, Philippines
+18. Manila, Philippines

-Current population: 13,698,889 million people
+Current population: 13,923,452 people

 Although growth in the urban population of Manila has actually slowed down over the years as the surrounding suburbs have seen an uptick in residents, that doesn’t mean the city is getting any less crowded.
-In fact, it has the “highest density [for a] major municipality in the world,” according to New Geography, averaging 14,500 people per square mile.
+In fact, Manila is the world’s most densely populated city with 111,002 people per square mile.
 Plus, with many poor migrants moving into Manila from rural areas, Manila’s projected increasing growth rates are certain to put further strains on resources.
-Moving?
-These cities are most likely to deny you a mortgage.
+It’s strange to think that there are major cities in the world with millions of residents, like Manila, but there are also tiny countries you never knew existed.

 16. Lagos, Nigeria

-Current population: 13,903,620 million people
+Current population: 14,368,332 people